 Will jobs be impacted?

-- While this transition will provide new opportunities, it also will result in changes to our current staffing.
+- While this transition will provide new opportunities, it also will result in changes to our work and our staffing.

 How will this transition impact the community?

 - By creating a new model of transformation that is not tied to a single hospital facility, Providence will continue to live out our Mission to serve all persons, especially those who are struggling the most, in even more areas of the District, particularly in the communities on the east end of the city that are impacted most by health inequities.

 - We are confident our community will continue to be served as many high-quality providers remain in the area.

 How will you provide healthcare in this new way?·

 - Providence will continue to work with community leaders, elected officials, the DC Hospital Association, and other healthcare institutions and partners through this important transformation.

 ·This process will benefit from the direct involvement of local and national thought leaders at the forefront of population health strategies.